 Clifftops and Ceviche: A Weekend in Lima

-As with many large cities in Latin America, Lima isn't usually the main reason people come to Peru.
+As with many large cities in Latin America, Lima isn't the main reason most people come to Peru.
 But if you're flying into the Peruvian capital, it's well worth spending at least a couple of days in the city.
-There's plenty to see and do, and besides it's a foodie's paradise, from world-beating tasting menus to fresh and flavoursome ceviche at a low-key counter in the mercado central.
+There's plenty to see and do and it's a foodie's paradise, from world-beating tasting menus to fresh and flavoursome ceviche at low-key counters in the mercado central.